 Our 2014-2015 season began with a performance of the dramatic Solemn Vespers of Wolfgang Amadeus Mozart and the appealing Chandos Anthem, Let God Arise by George Frideric Handel.
 In May of 2015 we had the unique experience of presenting a rare performance of the first masterpiece of choral music by an American composer, John Knowles Paine’s Mass in D. It was the first performance of this important work in New England in many years.

-Our most recent large concert was Ein Deutsches Requiem by Johannes Brahms.
+In the Spring of 2016 we presented the spectacular Ein Deutsches Requiem by Johannes Brahms.
 As Allan Taylor, our Music director has said: “His achingly beautiful music is immediately appealing, yet it rewards continued study and repeated hearings.”
 It seems we have gotten into a bit of a tradition in singing this master work, 1986, 1996, 2006 and then, 2016.
 This concert was held at the Fine Arts Center to an audience of over 600.